omid-arhami/topolow/README.md

 ## License

+This project is protected by a pre-publication license.

+* Researchers can use the software for academic purposes.
+* Redistribution, modification, and commercial use are prohibited before publication.

-This project is licensed under the MIT License - see the LICENSE file for details.
+The license will transition upon publication - see the LICENSE file for details.

 ## Citation

 If you use this package, please cite:

-Arhami and Rohani 2025 [doi:to be added]
+Arhami and Rohani, 2025 [doi:to be added]

 ## Contact